btjanaka/academic-site/README.md

 1. Add the page in `_data/navigation.yml`, using the URL `/<page>.html` and the title `<page>`.

+## Modifications to TeXt-theme

+This site makes several modifications to the original TeXt-theme.

+### Article / Page Configuration

+- `show_section_navigator` allows one to show or hide the section navigator at the bottom of articles.
+- `use_page_title_as_title` allows one to make the page title be the title shown in the `title` tag in the header (by default, the title is `page title - site title`)

 ## License

 The content of this project itself is licensed under the